jonathanpa/airinfos/README.md

 The application is visible online at (http://airinfos.herokuapp.com/).

 # To do
+* **Rewrite it !** old code written almost 2 years ago.
+A simple Sinatra app would be lighter.
 * Twitter integration.
 * PM2.5 stats.
 * Add more cities.